 The four patterns at a glance

-Every relational approach to trees is a variation on one idea: encode each node's position in the hierarchy so you can reconstruct parent-child relationships with a query.
-The four classic patterns differ only in what they encode.
+Every relational approach to trees is a variation on one idea: encode each node's position in the hierarchy so a query can reconstruct parent-child relationships.
+The four classic patterns differ in what they encode.

-We will use the same running example throughout: a product category tree for an e-commerce store, the kind of structure you routinely extract when you scrape a product catalog.
+We will use the same running example throughout: a product category tree for an online shop, the kind of structure you routinely extract when you scrape a product catalog.
 Root is Electronics; under it sit Televisions and Portable Electronics; under those, individual product types.

 Adjacency list